rodumani/CS374/dp8/FinalReport.md

 ### Bug Fix
 1. File was not downloaded but showed on a new chrome tab

-Most people afforded to download the file when click the files.
+- Most people afforded to download the file when click the files.
 We fixed it so that now it starts downloading files on `files` page when a user clicks a file card.

-2. When a sender tags a file, `file view` of a receiver also has a tag but there is no tag list. (이거 창제가 구현했던건데 정확한 내용이 뭐더라..)
+2. When a sender tags a file, on a receiver's view, the file has a tag, which is not expected.

+- We modified a tag to be managed separately for each user.

 3. A user could not send a mail to un-registered users, i.e. a user who had never used our program.

-This bug was found during the additional user test held on the iteration period.
+- This bug was found during the additional user test held on the iteration period.
 So we've fix it.

 ### New features